-How to Amend a Rhode Island Articles of Organization
+How to File a Rhode Island LLC or Corporation Amendment

-Discover why amending your Rhode Island Articles of Organization is essential for compliance and adaptability.
+Discover why amending your Rhode Island Articles of Organization or Articles of Incorporation is essential for compliance and adaptability.
 Explore our guide below for expert insights.

-Every now and then you’re going to have to amend the documents you filed when you started your Rhode Island limited liability company.
+Every now and then you’re going to have to amend the documents you filed when you started your Rhode Island limited liability company or corporation.
 Whether you have a hot dog stand, fishing charter, or an oyster bar overlooking Narragansett Bay, you have to remain in compliance with Rhode Island’s business laws and regulations.
-That means you’ll need to know how to amend Rhode Island Articles of Organization if you run an LLC.
+That means you’ll need to know how to amend Rhode Island Articles of Organization if you run an LLC or your Articles of Amendment if you run a corporation.

-Amending the Articles of Organization is easy, as long as you have the right help.
-With us as your guide, you can efficiently amend your LLC’s Articles of Organization quickly and worry-free.
+Amending your foundation documents is easy, as long as you have the right help.
+With us as your guide, you can efficiently amend your LLC’s Articles of Organization or your corporation’s Articles of Incorporation quickly and worry-free.
 If you don’t, your business might not be able to keep up with the others.

 A document called the Articles of Organization is the formal document that starts your LLC.
 You don’t have an LLC until you file with the Rhode Island Department of State.
 You can run a business as a sole proprietorship or partnership without filing Articles of Organization, but you can’t start an LLC without them.